 Although current research focuses on the service experiences of public school students, private school students have been consistently noted as being more active in community service (Eberly, 1993; Frase, 1995; Newmann & Rutter, 1985/1986).
 Therefore, this study examines the impact of community service in private high school settings.

 The study explores service learning, its connection to civic education, and its effects on students, their communities, and their schools.
 The central questions are these: What insights do students gain from service experiences?
 What motivates students to serve?
 How do students' expectations of service match their experiences?
 What is the school's role in service?
 What characteristics make a school service program successful?
 The research methodology for the study is qualitative to describe and to explore what students experience and internalize from community service.

 Reynolds, Ellen Clarissa, "Priviledged Servants: Community Service in Private High Schools" (1998).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 30.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."